Andolatam/api-docs/source/includes/_shipping.md

 Parameter | Description
 --------- | -----------
-sender_userID | ID of the user sending the package. shipFrom_addressStreet | Street Address of the sender of the package. shipFrom_addressNumber | Street Number of the sender of the package. shipFrom_city | City of the sender of the package. shipFrom_province | Province of the sender of the package. shipFrom_country | Country of the sender of the package. startSpecialInstructions | Special instructions for the rider when picking up the package. shipTo_firstName | First Name of the receiver of the package. shipTo_lastName | Last Name of the receiver of the package. shipTo_email | Email of the receiver of the package.
+shipFrom_addressStreet | Street Address of the sender of the package. shipFrom_addressNumber | Street Number of the sender of the package. shipFrom_city | City of the sender of the package. shipFrom_province | Province of the sender of the package. shipFrom_country | Country of the sender of the package. shipFrom_Instructions | Special instructions for the rider when picking up the package. shipTo_firstName | First Name of the receiver of the package. shipTo_lastName | Last Name of the receiver of the package. shipTo_email | Email of the receiver of the package.